 I was surprised but not shocked when Wood-Mode Custom Cabinetry officially closed their doors and up to 2,000 Pennsylvania workers lost their jobs Monday afternoon.
 The unfortunate closure is not only a hardship for plant workers and management but also a blow to the regional cabinet dealers that sold Wood-Mode and their semi-custom cabinet line Brookhaven.

 The reason the closure wasn’t such a surprise to me was that as the owner of a cabinet dealership I closely monitor our industry and try to make adjustments to how we do business almost on a daily basis.
 Wood-Mode on the other hand was unchanging in their business model almost to the point of arrogance.
-When I heard the news of Wood-Mode’s closure I shook my head and thought back 5 years to when we met with Wood-Mode representatives to discuss Main Line Kitchen Design carrying the Wood-Mode brand.
+When I heard the news of Wood-Mode’s closure, I shook my head and thought back 5 years to when we met with Wood-Mode representatives to discuss Main Line Kitchen Design carrying the Wood-Mode brand.

 It was very apparent during those meetings that both companies were taking a very different approach to selling cabinetry.
-Wood-Mode had little interest in Main Line Kitchen Design’s on line marketing strategy or in generating any kind of significant internet presence themselves.
-Time and efficiency was paramount for me but was not really valued by Wood-Mode.
+Wood-Mode had little interest in Main Line Kitchen Design’s online marketing strategy or in generating any kind of significant internet presence themselves.
+Time and efficiency were paramount for me but was not really valued by Wood-Mode.
 They felt that pricing and designing fine kitchens needed to be done in the systematic fashion they had used for decades and speeding up the process wasn’t needed.

 I believe that kitchen designers showing customers what their kitchen will look like in three dimensions and determining how much it will cost as we make changes is essential.
 This can be a problem with custom cabinet lines like Wood-Mode because they offer so much customization that using CAD software like 20-20 or ProKitchens to show and price their cabinetry isn’t possible.
 Pricing a kitchen in these custom lines can be a great deal of work and take a ridiculously long time.
 Main Line Kitchen Design solves this problem by designing the highest end kitchens we sell in slightly less expensive cabinet lines and simply making a good guess on how much more the cabinetry in the more expensive custom line will be.
 We don’t actually know until sometimes weeks after we sell these very expensive kitchens exactly how much money we will make.
 We live with this problem so that both our time and our customers time can be spent effectively.
 This time is money concept was lost on the Wood-Mode reps we spoke with.
 They poo-pooed our technique believing that selling fine cabinetry didn’t require the speed and computer visualizations I did.